⚡ Save $500.00 on the NEW "Holy Grail" of Backup Power

 Smoking and fermenting

 The smoking method was formerly used only for meat and fish.
 But today people also use the technique for smoking vegetables.
-Burning materials such as wood provide strong heat.
-And that heat kills bacteria and other food microorganisms.

 The food is heated above an open fire.
 For meat, that means between about 40 to 160 degrees Fahrenheit, depending on the type and cut.
 Vacuum sealers are able to preserve a wide variety of smoked foods for an extended period of time.